July Fourth celebrations in Highland Park, Illinois, end in terror after mass shooting leaves 6 dead and dozens injured

 What we know about the suspect

-Lake County Major Crime Task Force spokesperson Covelli said law enforcement officials "processed a significant amount of digital evidence," which helped lead investigators to identifying Crimo as the suspect.
+Law enforcement officials "processed a significant amount of digital evidence," which helped investigators identify Crimo as the suspect, said Covelli, the county crime task force spokesperson.

 "This individual is believed to have been responsible for what happened and the investigation will continue.
 Charges have not been approved yet at this time -- and we are a long way from that," he said.